 Cultivating a green garden is a delight, whether it’s outdoors or on your windowsill or rooftop.
 You can grow your favorite flowers in small sunny spaces and produce a serviceable supply of vegetables in containers on your deck.

-One popular strategy, especially in California, is to plant organic or heirloom seeds.
+Starting a garden can either cost a lot, or take a lot of time.
+A trip to a local plant nursery is a good way to get a jump on a lush garden, but costs can add up.
+One savvy cost-saving strategy is to plant heirloom seeds.
 Heirloom seeds produce some of the tastiest, most nutritious tomatoes, peppers and herbs.
 These seeds are the open-pollinated kind that generations have saved so they can grow the best varieties again and again.

 Most seeds today are hybrids or genetically engineered, and while they may grow faster and be more disease resistant, heirlooms top them for taste and genetic variety.
 Planting and saving heirloom seeds helps keep diversity alive and available to future generations.
 For a good source of seeds, I like Seeds of Change.